Seeking relief from depression, anxiety, or stress?

 as a consumer of such services, are aware of the limitations.
 These include but

 As well, certain situations may not lend themselves well to an e-therapy service delivery option.
 These types of cases include high suicide risk and domestic violence.
 Your therapist will inform you if he or she feels you would be better served by in-person counselling and will present alternative counselling options in such an eventuality, including local services.

-It is very important to ensure that you are not using an unsecured router, which can be accessible to anyone who is in close enough proximity to use it.
-When you access the list of available networks in your area, you will see your router near the top of the list, as it presumably has the strongest signal.
+Second: It is important to ensure that you are a secure connection, and are not using an unsecured router, which can be accessible to anyone who is in close enough proximity to use it.
+If your router requires a password to connect to it, it is secured, and you should be protected.
+If you wish to be sure, you can check by accessing the list of available networks that your device can detect.
+You will see your router near the top of the list, as it presumably has the strongest signal.
 It will either say "secured" which is what you want, or "open" or "unsecured".
 Ensure that your router is secured by 1) using an encryption key or password phrase to access your router, 2) changing the router default password that comes from the manufacturer, since the default password can be easily guessed and allow a savvy person access to your router, 3) use a WPA or WPA2 encryption key instead of WEP encryption, if possible, and 4) ensure that your router firewall is turned on.
 Click here for more information about how to ensure your router is secure while you are online.

 Yes, one of the main reasons we selected VSee as our video conferencing platform for use with online counselling services is that it is secure.
 (See this article for comparisons between VSee and Skype; the latter of which is commonly used in the online counselling market place).
 VSee does not record on its servers any calls that take place between its users, nor does it have access to or store the decryption key that allows the encrypted signal to be viewed by anyone other than the users involved in the call.
 If you would like more information about the security of VSee and the confidentiality of information exchanged on VSee, please click here.